easydatawarehousing/ruby_measure_responsetime/README.md

   traffic is much more irregular, giving Ruby the time to do garbage collection.
   It is possible to simulate this by adding some random sleep time to `measure_run` method between each http call
-- If the tested application spends al lot of time in C functions (for instance decrypting cookies or using sqlite) the effect of using JIT is less pronounced.
+- If the tested application spends a lot of time in C functions (for instance decrypting cookies or using sqlite) the effect of using JIT is less pronounced
-  The Rodauth test application shows this a bit
 - Average response time is not a very useful statistic as it can hide a lot of things.
   Slow response count and median response time are more useful, but it does depend on the type of application
 - Generated plots often show a lot of 'noise': dots all over the place and outside the main lines around the median.
-Each plot can contain 250 thousand or more dots, the vast majority of dots is around the median, overlapping each other.
+Each plot contains 750 thousand dots, the vast majority of dots is around the median, overlapping each other.
   The thousand or so dots you can see individually do not mean that much!
 - Only single threaded (concurrency == 1) testing is performed